whiprandolph/bestseller/Part 0 - Introduction/Words of Gratitude.md

 Special thanks go to my editor Cindy Spitzer.
 I appreciated your patience as we worked and reworked the material.
 You supported my ambitious timelines and helped me change my writing style to make this as engaging as possible.
 I couldn't ask for a better editor.
 It has been a pleasure working with you.

-Thank you to the early readers for holding this book to a high standard.
+Thank you to my early readers for holding this book to a high standard.
 Your feedback made a big difference.

 Thanks to Bob, Seraina, Nina, Owen, Tod and Lindsey for your support.